Welfare officers

 We take a unique approach to learning at UKSA and believe that your time spent with us is as much about learning skills and gaining qualifications as it is about honing your interpersonal skills and developing confidence.
 Our holistic approach to learning gives you the real skills you need to enter the workplace, and the confidence you need to continue developing your career in the future.

-As part of our commitment to the sustained growth of our students, we have a dedicated welfare officer on site.
-Kim Fry is professionally trained and offers support tailored to each individual, giving you space to reflect carefully on your circumstances and then create proactive action plans.
+As part of our commitment to the sustained growth of our students, we have a dedicated welfare team on site.
+Kim Fry and Gemma Maskell are professionally trained and offer support tailored to each individual, giving you space to reflect carefully on your circumstances and then create proactive action plans.

 Our support and advice will help you to build confidence by arming you with the skills you need to manage your work effectively, both whilst at UKSA and when working in the industry.